-Faculty advisors are available to all students, whether you are a history major or minor, interested in becoming one, or are just taking advantage of the many courses we offer.
-On MyAdvising, you can complete all of your online advising tasks in one convenient place.
-MyAdvising makes it easy to schedule appointments, submit petitions, and check on your degree progress.
-In addition, History advisors can help with:
+Faculty advisors are available to all students, whether you are a U-M History major or minor, interested in becoming one, or are just taking advantage of the many courses we offer.
+History advisors can help with:

 - general information about the history major and minors